gleam-lang/website/cheatsheets/gleam-for-python-users.md

   AFloat(Float)
 }

-fn int_or_float(X) {
+fn int_or_float(x) {
-  case X {
+  case x {
-    True -> AnInt(1)
-    False -> AFloat(1.0)
+    AnInt(1) -> "It's an integer: 1"
+    AFloat(1.0) -> "It's a float: 1.0"
   }
 }
 ```

 ### Opaque custom types

 In Python, constructors cannot be marked as private.
-Opaque types can be imperfectly emulated using a static methods and some magic property that only updated via the static factory method.
+Opaque types can be
+imperfectly emulated using a class method and some magic property that only
+updates via the class factory method.

 In Gleam, custom types can be defined as being opaque, which causes the
 constructors for the custom type not to be exported from the module.
 Without